webpro/Automated-SPA-Testing/README.md

 `time karma start --single-run` | 3.8s

 Not sure how things stack up on other systems, in other browsers and with more tests.

+## Functional Testing - Alternative Solutions

+There might be good reasons to separate the unit tests from the functional tests (and break some of the requirements).
+Especially if more control of the browser itself is needed (e.g. for page navigation).
+Then solutions like the following might be interesting to check out:

+* [CasperJS](http://casperjs.org/) - Functional testing solution on top of CasperJS (i.e. not in real browsers)
+* [Selenium WebDriver](http://docs.seleniumhq.org/projects/webdriver/) - API to automate testing web applications (available in [many languages](http://docs.seleniumhq.org/docs/03_webdriver.jsp), using [various browser drivers](https://code.google.com/p/selenium/wiki/FrequentlyAskedQuestions#Q:_Which_browsers_does_WebDriver_support?))
+* [WD.js](https://github.com/admc/wd) - WebDriver/Selenium 2 for Node ([used by Intern](https://github.com/theintern/intern#features))

+Note: The [WebDriver API](http://www.w3.org/TR/webdriver/) is a W3C standard (which in turn is based on Selenium WebDriver).

 ## CommonJS